seven-of-eleven/designare-z390-opencore-efi/README.md

 <details>
-<summary><strong>Sonoma, or Sequoia?</strong></summary>
+<summary><strong>Sequoia or Tahoe?</strong></summary>

-The EFI folder should work for either Sonoma 14.4+, or Sequoia.
-Sequoia still has issues with the WiFi kexts that haven't been updated as of yet.
-I'm primarily using this EFI with Sequoia 15.5 at the moment.
+The EFI folder should work for either Sequoia or Tahoe.
+Both still have issues with the WiFi kexts.
+I recently updated to Tahoe and things seem to be stable.

-I have installed Sequoia and everything is working.
 The **itlwm.kext and Heliport** app are needed for WiFi.

 > Earlier versions of MacOS can be installed using a previous EFI Release.